da4ml: Distributed Arithmetic for Real-time Neural Networks on FPGAs: Introduction

-In this work, we present da4ml, a fast, scalable, and accurate optimization framework for CMVM targeting ultra-low-latency neural networks on FPGAs.
+In this work, we present \texttt{da4ml}, a fast, scalable, and accurate optimization framework for CMVM targeting ultra-low-latency neural networks on FPGAs.
 Most existing exact multiplierless CMVM algorithms are either too slow (e.g., $H_{cmvm}$: $\mathcal{O}(N^3)$\footnote{$N$ is the number of non-zero signed digits needed to represent the constant matrix.} time~\cite{hcmvm}, hours for moderate-size matrices), or miss significant opportunities for optimization (e.g., SCMVM: $\mathcal{O}(N^2)$ time~\cite{scmvm}, but cannot capture differently scaled subexpressions).
-The proposed da4ml combines a novel graph-based decomposition with cost-aware Common Subexpression Elimination (CSE), which retains full numerical precision (not approximate), captures subexpression reuse even across differently scaled terms and signed digits, and has a much better asymptotic complexity $\mathcal{O}(N^2)$ and a five-orders-of-magnitude faster runtime (Table~\ref{tab:random_mat}).
+The proposed \texttt{da4ml} combines a novel graph-based decomposition with cost-aware Common Subexpression Elimination (CSE), which retains full numerical precision (not approximate), captures subexpression reuse even across differently scaled terms and signed digits, and has a much better asymptotic complexity $\mathcal{O}(N^2)$ and a runtime that is five orders of magnitude faster (Table~\ref{tab:random_mat}).
 This makes it practical for realistic, large-scale networks in ultra-low-latency environments such as the CERN LHC.

 To the best of our knowledge, this is the first open-source, end-to-end DA-based neural network compiler with optimized CMVM operations.
 By tightly integrating our framework with \texttt{hls4ml}, it provides a drop-in complement for the default CMVM implementation in \texttt{hls4ml}.
-This tight integration into an established toolchain (the \texttt{hls4ml} workflow) lowers the barrier to adoption for the broader HEP and FPGA communities.
+This tight integration into an established toolchain (the \texttt{hls4ml} workflow) lowers the barrier to adoption for the broader High Energy Physics (HEP) and FPGA communities.
 The framework also supports direct RTL generation without going through HLS for fast prototyping and easier integration into existing RTL workflows.
-The practical impact of the proposed framework has been demonstrated by enabling the production deployment of the AXOL1TL~\cite{axol1tl} anomaly detection trigger at the CMS experiment, where it significantly improves the resource utilization and timing closure of the synthesized design.
+The practical impact of the proposed framework has been demonstrated by enabling the production deployment of the AXOL1TL~\cite{axol1tl} anomaly detection trigger at the CMS experiment, where it significantly reduces the resource utilization and timing closure of the synthesized design.